 New Preclusion List Policy

-The Centers for Medicare and Medicaid Services (CMS) has a Preclusion List effective for claims with dates of service on or after January 1, 2019.
-The Preclusion List applies to both Medicare Advantage plans as well as Part D plans.
+The Centers for Medicare and Medicaid Services (CMS) has a Preclusion List effective for claims with dates of service on or after April 1, 2019.
+The Preclusion List applies to both MA plans as well as Part D plans.

-The Preclusion is comprised of a list of prescribers and individuals or entities who:
+The Preclusion List is comprised of a list of prescribers and individuals or entities who:

-- Have engaged in behavior for which CMS could have revoked the prescriber, individual or entity to the extent possible if they had been enrolled in Medicare and that the underlying conduct that would have led to the revocation is detrimental to the best interests of the Medicare program.
+- Have engaged in behavior for which CMS could have revoked the prescriber, individual or entity to the extent possible if they had been enrolled in Medicare and that the underlying conduct that would have led to the revocation is detrimental to the best interests of the Medicare program; or

-As contracted providers of UnitedHealthcare, you must ensure that payments for healthcare services or items are not made to individuals or entities on the Preclusion List, including employed or contracted individuals or entities.
+As contracted care providers of UnitedHealthcare, you must ensure that payments for health care services or items are not made to individuals or entities on the Preclusion List, including employed or contracted individuals or entities.

 For more information on the Preclusion List, visit cms.gov